 The waters were calm as we passed under – but didn’t stay that way for long.

 The sun began to rise at our stern even before we reached the bridge….

 … and by the time we were past the bridge, it was nearly up.

+Soon after we crossed under the bridge, the wind picked up and the seas became rough.
 In a wave-tossed boat, everything that isn’t in a secured cabinet ends up in a sink or on the floor.
 We normally keep a tidy ship!
 It was tidied up again as soon as the waves calmed down.